 Pit zips ensure that you can maintain the right temperature and ventilation, and the hood brim and cinch keeps precipitation out of your face.
 Lightweight velcro cinches the cuffs, and the sleeves are just a little bit bigger to ensure ease of climbing when wearing more insulating layers underneath.
 The more extended torso length provides a good fit under your harness and extra protection from the storm.
 We also liked the shoulder zipper pocket, that's cool for those who ski or ride at stormy places with electronic lift tickets.

 The Alpha is full of features, and we love them all.
 They're very thoughtful and useful.
-At the opposite end of the feature spectrum, you'll find the Arc'teryx Beta SL, an ultralight jacket that still got high marks for its simple and sensible use of features: those you need, none that you don't.
-Otherwise, the Norrona Trollveggen has a complete feature set, making it a better all-around hard shell jacket.
+At the opposite end of the feature spectrum, you'll find the Arc'teryx Norvan, an ultralight running shell jacket that still got high marks for its simple and sensible use of (few) features: those you need, none that you don't.
+Otherwise, the Norrona Trollveggen has a complete feature set, making it a better all-around hardshell jacket.

-This is the only category where this jacket earned an average score of 5 out of 10, significantly knocking down its chances of getting an award.
-That said, if you need an especially burly hard shell for expeditions and extended alpine missions, this is one to consider.
-For a hardshell that might just be the one that can do everything—so you don't need a quiver of hard shell jackets—check out the Arc'teryx Beta AR, from the AR series for "all around."
+This is the only category where this jacket earned an average score, significantly knocking down its chances of getting an award.
+That said, if you need an especially burly hardshell for extended alpine missions, this is one to consider.
+For a hardshell that might just be the one that can do everything, so you don't need a quiver of hardshell jackets, check out the Arc'teryx Beta AR, from the AR series for "all around."
 Otherwise, we really liked the Norrona Trollveggen for a variety of adventures and climates.

 The Arc'teryx Alpha SV is one of the best severe weather jackets we've used in a long time.
 It's a serious financial investment, but if you take good care of it, we think it'll last for an impressively long time, through a whole lot of grand adventures.